Valentine’s day in Malta

 Tip 2: Rent a farmhouse in Gozo

 There are many places in Malta for a romantic dinner.
-The AX The Palace hotel in the bustling town of Sliema, offers massages for couples in its Marion Mizzi Spa & Wellbeing area.
-During a couple’s massage, you and your partner relax side by side on two separate massage beds.
-This allows you to enjoy the comforts of the massage together while listening to soothing music and aromatherapy.
+The AX The Palace hotel in the bustling town of Sliema offers massages for couples in its “Marion Mizzi Spa & Wellbeing” wellness area.
+During a couples massage, you and your partner lie next to each other on two separate massage tables.
+You enjoy the pleasures of the massage together with soothing music and aromatherapy.

-Do you have no time for a couple massage?
+Don’t have time for a massage?

-Then Phoenicia Malta offers the Valtentine’s package the right:
+Then Phoenicia Malta offers the Valtentine’s package:

-• à la carte breakfast for two people
+• À la carte breakfast for two people

 • Dinner for two at the Phoenix Restaurant on Valentine’s Day

-• Complimentary non-alcoholic minibar
+• Free non-alcoholic minibar

 Share your magical moments at The Phoenicia Malta.